 - 1. Failure of parent or guardian to call in for an excused absence.
 Parent or guardian must notify (phone call or note) the school within 48 hours of the student's return, otherwise the absence is unexcused. - 2.
-Any situation in which the student leaves school without an excused dismissal. - 3.
-Babysitting. - 4.
-Birthday or other celebrations.

-- 5. Employment.

-- 6. Hunting, fishing, and attendance at sporting events that are not school sponsored.

-- 7. Missing the school bus.

-- 8. Oversleeping.

-- 9. Shopping.

-- 10. College visits not approved in advance.
+Any situation in which the student leaves school without an excused dismissal. - 5.
+Employment. - 6.
+Hunting, fishing, and attendance at sporting events that are not school sponsored. - 7.
+Missing the school bus. - 8.
+Oversleeping. - 9.
+Shopping. - 10.
+College visits not approved in advance.